ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

 - trait objects are fat pointers with both the object pointer and the vtable of methods
     - for trait `Trait`, `Box<dyn Trait>` is a trait object
     - compiles to single function that does a dispatch at runtime based on the object concrete type
+- associated type - a placeholder type that must be defined by the implementing struct/enum
+    - e.g. the `Iterator` trait has a `Item` associated type. the implmentors specifies this as what it's `next` method returns
+    - why not generic trait? - can implement the trait many times (per generic param)
+        - with associated type we can only implement trait one time
+- supertraits - defining a trait to depend on implementor implementing another trait
+    - `trait Trait: SuperTrait { ... }` - implementor must implement `SuperTrait` here before implementing `Trait`
+    - concept is similar to trait bounds on generics
+- fully qualified syntax - use to disambiguate when same method name in different traits or direct impl
+    - types direct implementation takes precedence
 ### OTHER
+- type alias - synonymous to another type
+    - one use case: syntax sugar convenient for long/verbose types
+        - e.g. `Box<dyn Fn() + Send + 'static>` aliased as `type Thunk = Box<dyn Fn() + Send + 'static>`
 - rust does not really support downcasting (can't `match` on a trait object's implementor types)
     - traits objects can't be downcast back to the original type with casting or coersion
     - the `Any` trait can do this, it's type-safe downcasting on trait objects